Skip to contents

 first_column_line

-Logical; if TRUE (default), adds a vertical separator after the first column.
+Logical.
+If TRUE (the default), adds a vertical separator after the first column.

 row_total_line, column_total_line, bottom_line

-Logical flags controlling the presence of horizontal lines before total rows/columns or at the bottom of the table (default: TRUE for all).
+Logical flags controlling the presence of horizontal lines before total rows/columns or at the bottom of the table.
+Both row_total_line and column_total_line default to TRUE; bottom_line defaults to FALSE.

 lines_color

-Character; color for table separators (default: "darkgrey").
+Character.
+Color for table separators.
+Defaults to "darkgrey".
 Only applied if the output supports ANSI colors (see crayon::has_color()).

 align_left_cols

 Integer vector of column indices to left-align.
-If NULL (default), alignment is auto-detected based on x:
+If NULL (the default), alignment is auto-detected based on x:

 ...